 - While most scenes in Otakon LARP are conducted in Real Time, when timing becomes an issue (usually for combat), characters act in turn order.
 Turn order is determined first by their Dexterity stat, with ties broken by Intelligence.
 If characters have the same dexterity and intelligence, their actions are simultaneous.

 - The Disgaea series uses a pure One Side, One Turn system, with more freedom than most.
 Because of the emphasis on a combo bonus for multiple attacks on the same target, you're encouraged to move all your characters into position before making them attack, and in fact there's an "execute" command you need to use in order to make anything actually happen, upon which the actions occur in the order you selected them.
 There's also some meta-fiddliness you can do involving placing characters into position to support attackers, executing, and then canceling the movement.
 Since the support character never actually acted, they can then move again to support other attackers repeatedly until finally acting themselves.
 This doesn't make much logical sense in terms of movement rates, but it's a very "gamey" series that encourages clever abuses of game mechanics like that.
 As inferred, it uses One Move And One Attack and a Field Grid.
-Other games not in the main series have experimented with Continuous Terrain but have always felt awkward.
+Some other Nippon Ichi games have experimented with Continuous Terrain but have always felt awkward.
 Sometimes they also use a non-turn based initiative system like FFX.

 - Soul Nomad & the World Eaters is similar to Ogre Battle in that you construct parties that, for tactical purposes, acts as a single unit.
 Whenever this unit comes into contact with an enemy unit, themselves a full party, on the tactical map, it zooms in and has a little mini-battle plays out where each member of the party goes through their predetermined and limited action set (i.e. no more micromanaged player choices happen at that point).
 After that, the mini-battle ends regardless of whether or not any party-unit was fully destroyed, and the tactics game begins again.
 There's often a lot of complicated fiddling you can do with formations or side attacks or whatever.
 Ultimately though, it's no different from the One Move and One Attack thing combined with Field Grid, except each "unit" and each "attack" is a slightly more complicated array of mini-units with their own mini-actions.